OanaMariaB/sinatra-recipe-app/README.md

 Stretch Goals:
 -CSS
--include a join model - include a Recipe model where a user can categorise the recipe entries
+-include a join model - include a Recipe model where a user can categorise the recipe entries.